-According to John Hunter Thomas' 1964 Flora of the Santa Cruz Mountains, there were 5 native annuals found within less than a mile of here that in 29 years I have not seen anywhere within 3 miles.
-CalFlora.org adds another 5 from the Glenwood surveys.
+According to John Hunter Thomas' 1964 Flora of the Santa Cruz Mountains, there were 5 native annuals found within less than a mile of here that I have not seen anywhere within 3 miles for 33 years.
+CalFlora.org adds another 5 from the Glenwood surveys from 1890-1935.
 The blue Gilia achilleifolia - (above) is not among those counted as missing.
-Yet this photo depicts only the second time I had ever seen any in the area.
+Yet this photo depicts only the second time I had ever seen any in this immediate area.
 Gilia, now rare, was once a dominant annual on Bay Area hillsides.
 It makes a wonderful livestock forage.
 Altogether from various sources, there are 16 local annuals in our immediate area that have not been recorded here since 1953.
 Most are probably locally extinct.
 The situation is that dire, like this is above.
 Don't see why?

-had been a small landslide exposing native soil.
+June 2018 This is the same spot where I got a bit of Gilia seed only three years later.
+The reason the Gilia had come up here was that there had been a small landslide exposing native soil.
 What you see here now is more typical: exotic rattlesnake grass (Briza maxima) and a French broom seedling.
 Both were brought in by County roadside mowers because "environmental" activists won't let them spray.
 Do you think I'll ever see Gilia here again?
 Do you think I'll ever have another opportunity to obtain seed from a local variety of ANY native plant here so that I can save a locally adapted variety of the species?
-I wouldn't bet on it.
-Along this road, I have seen five species disappear under weeds in only 15 years, two of which I managed to collect and propagate successfully.
+I wouldn't bet on it unless there is another slide.
+Along this road, I have seen five species disappear under weeds in only 15 years, two of which I managed to collect and propagate at home.